yegor256/blog/_posts/2014/april/2014-04-29-w3c-java-validators.md

 date: 2014-04-29
 tags: w3c validator
 description:
-  jcabi-w3c is a Java adapter of W3C online validators, for HTML and CSS
+  The article explains how to use jcabi-w3c, which is a Java adapter of W3C online validators, for HTML and CSS
 keywords:
   - w3c validator